• Skip to primary navigation

 Filo Salmon Parcels

-These crispy and delicious filo salmon parcels are a great healthy meal idea.
+These crispy and delicious filo salmon parcels are a great light meal idea.
 They are pretty simple to make and a dish that will impress!

 No ratings yet